azizsakiss/Car-price-prediction/README.md

-# Car-price-prediction
+    Car-price-prediction

 This project applies Machine Learning techniques to predict car prices based on their characteristics (make, fuel type, body style, engine size, horsepower, etc.).

 We compare multiple regression models such as:

-Linear Regression

 Random Forest Regressor

 XGBoost Regressor

+We used a classification model such as:

+Random Forest Classifier

 The goal is to evaluate which model gives the most accurate predictions and visualize the results.

     Technologies Used

 Python 3.x

 Pandas